 n01se: A series of exhibitions about information and transformation, Kettle’s Yard, Whipple Museum of the History of Science, Cambridge University, 2000.

-In a room-sized environment of interactive sculptural objects and water features, visitors hear seamlessly overlaid stories of memory and loss in a family, whose father has Alzheimer's disease, as they approached or touched the installations.
+In a room-sized environment of interactive sculptural objects and water features, visitors, as they approached or touched the installations, heard seamlessly overlaid stories of memory and loss about a family with a father suffering from Alzheimer's disease.

 MB5 2000, Oakland, 2000.

 Tech Museum of Innovation, San Jose - GroundZero Launch, 2001.